charles-uno/Bloodlines/02_the_world_and_its_people.md

 It was not just culture and magic that were exchanged during this time, however.
-Through a hundred generations of political marriages and forbidden loves, bloodlines intermingled, giving rise to an entirely new people: Humans, whose rise heralded the opening of the **Fourth Age**.
+Through a hundred generations of political marriages and forbidden loves, bloodlines intermingled, creating to an entirely new people: Humans, whose rise heralded the opening of the **Fourth Age**.

-Humanity has inherited the strongest qualities of its parents – the wits of the Naga with the strength of the Orcs – but not their magical gifts.
-Few Humans exhibit any magical ability at all, and the powers that do appear are modest.
+Humanity has inherited the strongest qualities of its parents – the strength of the Dwarves and the charisma of the Halflings – but not their magical gifts.
+Few
+Humans exhibit any magical ability at all, and the powers that do appear are modest.